UBC-MOAD/ccar-modeling-docs/code-notes/TRC/Calculating_emps_ANHA4.rst

 Calculate emps with ANHA4 Output
 **********************************

-This section describes the steps to calculate evaporation minus precipitation (emps) in kbd:`MY_TRC` offline simulation with ANHA4 forcing field in NEMO 3.4.
+This section describes the steps to calculate evaporation minus precipitation (emps) in :kbd:`MY_TRC` offline simulation with ANHA4 forcing field in NEMO 3.4.
 The approaches were tested under ANHA4-EXH001 with surface ocean salt flux and sea surface salinity.

 The equation for emps is: